Satakunta: Geography

 The exact borders of Satakunta towards Southwest Finland, Ostrobothnia and Southern Tavastia are rather well-defined.
 However, this is not the case with the Northern Tavastia, i.e. in the modern day region of Pirkanmaa.
 This is because northern parts of Pirkanmaa were only sparsely inhabited wilderness and the borders of the provinces were never well defined before the introduction of county system in 1634.
 In that year, the border between Turku and Pori County which included Satakunta, and Uusimaa and Tavastia county was rather arbitrarily drawn in Tammerkoski.
 To further complicate matters, Tampere with her surroundings was transferred to Tavastia Province in the 19th century.
 As a result, the region around Ikaalinen and Parkano is variously described as being part of Satakunta, Tavastia, Sata-Häme or Pirkanmaa.

 Satakunta is characterized by a strong contrast of coast and inland areas.
 The southernmost part of the coast is flanked by the archipelago of Rauma but towards north, the number of coastal islands decreases markedly.
 The seabed is flat and due to this, the still-continuing post-glacial rising is perceivable even during a single person's lifetime.
 The dominating feature of the northern coast of Satakunta is the delta of Kokemäenjoki northwest of the town of Pori.

 The valley of river Kokemäenjoki and the area south of it form one of the most important agricultural regions of Finland.
 The main crops are rye, barley, potato and sugar beet.
 On the other hand, north of Kokemäenjoki valley, forests dominate the landscape and population density is much lower than in southern Satakunta.
 Towards inland, the flat agricultural plain gives way to a more hilly landscape blotted by lakes.
 In this area, the population centers are located along the most important waterways, as a result of the original inhabitation period.

-Economics
+Economy

-In 2019 the biggest tax payers in Satakunta were Boliden Harjavalta, Raumaster, Forchem, Länsi-Suomen Osuuspankki, Oras, Alfa Laval Aalborg and LähiTapiola Lännen.
+In 2019, the biggest tax payers in Satakunta were Boliden Harjavalta, Raumaster, Forchem, Länsi-Suomen Osuuspankki, Oras, Alfa Laval Aalborg and LähiTapiola Lännen.